 Particular examples of ultratech are monopole and magmatter engineering, conversion technology and deep well industrial zones (transmutation forges).
 Ultratech artifacts and products not uncommonly can be found in High, Middle, and Low tech civilizations, polities, and worlds, and may be acquired by trade, foreign aid or inheritance or more rarely through a direct gift from some friendly transapient.
 It can also be found in Transapientech Civilizations, usually as fads or curiosities.

 Augmented Superbright sophonts or even special dedicated hyperturings are typically required if a civilization needs to operate ultratech though in some cases the devices can be mastered by augmented sapients with some effort.
 Much depends on the type of tech.
 Although most ultratech is configured to be baseline friendly and "idiot proof", this is not always the case.

 Ultratech is ubiquitous throughout the Sephirotic polities and other developed worlds; most commonly in the NoCoZo and Terran Federation, but also very often standard elsewhere.
 It is even found commonly in many polities isolated from the Wormhole Nexus, as well as in the hinteregions and Outer Volumes; in fact anywhere that sophonts can set up an advanced manufacturing base and have good access to data and raw resources.

 Ultratech civilizations and societies differ from hitech societies largely in the degree of their interdependence with transapients and of course in the even higher degree of power and wealth they provide to members.

 Angelnet - Text by M. Alan Kazlev, with additions by John B and Stephen Inniss Any dense network of technology and artificial intelligences that establishes a very high degree of control over a region, generally with beneficial intent towards the inhabitants.
-The archetypical angelnet is under transapient control and makes heavy use of utility fog, and may cover an entire large hap or a planetary surface, atmosphere, and orbital space environment.
+The archetypical angelnet is under transapient sueprvision and makes heavy use of smart matter (such as) utility fog, and may cover an entire large hap or a planetary surface, atmosphere, and orbital space environment.
 Less pervasive or less sophisticated angelnets are also widely used.